 One of the main responsibilities in all the well-run IT organizations is to maintain and evaluate the risk of data loss, and establish business continuity plans that give a proper outline of backup and recovery along with the needed recovery point objective (RPO) and recovery time objective (RTO).
-In the age of cloud and SaaS, defining RPO and RTO as a part of disaster recover scope consists of:
+In the age of cloud and SaaS,

 • Existentially critical- The organization or the enterprise will stop functioning completely if these first- tier systems or data are not available or compromised with.